learn-anything/events/README.md

 ### Open source

 - [GitHub Satellite](https://githubsatellite.com/) - Join workshops and talks for today’s software developers, maintainers, and teams.
+- [Maintainerati](https://maintainerati.org) - An unconference for open source software maintainers.
+No talks, just discussions.

 ## By country